kolach/transactions/README.md

 make deploy
 ```

-Answer the questions to make a deployment.
-Pay attention to final output parameters to grab your TransactionsAPI url.
+Answer the questions to complete the deployment.
+Pay close attention to the final output parameters to obtain your TransactionsAPI URL.

 ```shell